Skip to main contentArrow Right

 Adaptive authentication scores each login attempt based on contextual risk factors: where the user appears to be located, whether they’re using a new device, etc. This scoring system determines next steps, such as whether they’ll be prompted to complete additional authentication (like MFA).

-Also known as risk-based authentication (RBA), adaptive authentication elegantly balances security rigor with seamless user experience.
-It ensures that legitimate users sail through with only necessary friction, while potential threats are mitigated as early as possible.
+Also known as risk-based authentication (RBA), adaptive authentication balances security rigor with a smooth user experience.
+It lets legitimate users sail through with only necessary friction, while potential threats are caught as early as possible.

 Modern authentication protocols